Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Motion Isolation 4.0 Good, though not “dead quiet” when a partner turns sharply
+Motion Isolation 4.0 Good, not dead-silent

-Edge Support 4.2 Secure enough for sitting and edge-sharing
+Edge Support 4.2 Secure perimeter

-Overall Score 4.3 Most complete premium plush performer
+Overall Score 4.3 Most balanced premium plush

 White Dove Meadow II Latex